siebe41/FeenicsCsvImport/README.md

 ## Import Process

 1. **Authenticate** with the Feenics API
-2. **Resolve access levels** — match rule names to existing access levels (or create missing ones)
+2. **Resolve access levels** â€” match rule names to existing access levels (or create missing ones)
 3. **Read CSV** and parse all records
-4. **Check for duplicates** — paginate through all existing people in the instance
+4. **Check for duplicates** â€” paginate through all existing people in the instance
 5. **Create or update people** based on the selected duplicate handling mode
-6. **Assign scheduled access levels** — for each person and each rule, calculate the date range and call the API
+6. **Assign scheduled access levels** â€” for each person and each rule, calculate the date range and call the API
-7. **Report results** — summary of created, updated, assigned, skipped, and failed records
+7. **Report results** â€” summary of created, updated, assigned, skipped, and failed records

 ## Running Tests